Introduction

 });

-When we run the now modified node script and invoke the POST API /rows/add with the below payload, we should get a success response.
+After modifying the node script, when we execute it and trigger the POST API /rows/add with the provided payload, we should receive a successful response.

 POST /rows/add HTTP/1.1